aivanova5/design/docs/auction.md

 ## Agents

+The `agents` table collects all the agent data for each device.

 | Name | Type | Description
 | ---- | ---- | -----------
 | agent_id | text | The agent identifier